ziqipang/ziqipang.github.io/_pages/about.md

   - /about.html
 ---

 I am Ziqi Pang, a researcher on **robotics** and **artificial intelligence**, with abundant experience and interest in **robot perception** (Computer Vision and SLAM).
-I am **actively seeking to entering a Ph.D. program for 2021 Fall** to further my study.
+I am **actively seeking to enter a Ph.D. program for 2021 Fall**.
 Currently, I have been honored to receive the offer of a prestigious research program [M.S. in Robotics](https://www.ri.cmu.edu/education/academic-programs/master-of-science-robotics/) from the [School of Computer Science, Carnegie Mellon University](https://www.scs.cmu.edu/).

 For the time being, I am working with Dr. [Naiyan Wang](https://winsty.net/) as an algorithm intern on autonomous driving at [TuSimple](https://www.tusimple.com/), a leading player in truck autonomous driving.
 The delightful research experiences here have eventually determines my passion for robotics and Ph.D. studies.
 Prior to this, I received a B.S. in Computer Science with honor from [Peking University](http://english.pku.edu.cn/).
 During my undergraduate years, I was fortunate to collaborate with many great teachers: Prof. [Martial Hebert](https://www.ri.cmu.edu/ri-faculty/martial-hebert/) at CMU, Prof. [Shiliang Zhang](https://www.pkuvmc.com/), and Prof. [Yuxiong Wang](https://yxw.web.illinois.edu/) at UIUC.